Home » Repurposed Furniture » Repurposed Drawers Wall Cabinet

 Repurposed Drawers Wall Cabinet

 I love our DIY Blogger Challenge.
 Especially this month because it’s “upcycle”.
-So, I have this repurposed drawers wall cabinet to share with you.
-When I showed it to cousin Terry, she said “Now that’s original”.
+So, I have this repurposed drawer wall cabinet to share with you.
+When I showed it to cousin Terry, she said, “Now that’s original”.
 After doing this junkin’ thing all these years, it’s hard to come up with something totally new that nobody has done before.
 I think I did that with this wall cabinet made from repurposed drawers!

 Be sure to check out the other fabulous upcycles from my blogger friends at the end of this post.